by Chloe Lin

 See Colonial American Works of Art

 If you’re feeling like you’ve learned a lot already, well, there’s always more to see and experience!
 Colonial Bostonians with money to spare would often memorialize their families and themselves with commissioned portraits.
 Check out what the Founding Fathers and colonial patriots really looked like by paying a visit to the Revolutionary Boston and New Nation Galleries at the Museum of Fine Arts.
-See silverware worked by Paul Revere himself, and don’t miss out other pieces of arts and crafts created by Bostonians.
+See silverware worked by Paul Revere himself, and don’t miss out on other pieces of arts and crafts created by Bostonians.
 The museum is open late Wednesday, through Friday, and admission is pay-as-you-will every Wednesday past 4 pm.

 Entertain Yourself like a Colonial American